Best Jobs-to-Be-Done (JTBD) Templates and Examples

 With welcome surveys, you can ask new users about their current jobs and what they plan to do with your particular product.

 This will help you easily outline the relevant features to their needs, as well as design an onboarding process that leads users to success.
-But most importantly, you’ll get direct JTDB statements you can add to the templates from earlier—passively.
+But most importantly, you’ll get direct JTDB statements you can add to the templates from earlier.

-Conduct customer interviews to capture customer expectations
+Conduct user interviews to capture customer expectations

 The most essential method you can’t skip is doing a JTBD interview.
 As here’s where most of the gold is usually found.